 Tutor: Dr Rachel Bentham has been Royal Literary Fellow at Bath University, and teaches for both Bristol and Bath Spa Universities.
 Her plays and short stories have been regularly broadcast on BBC Radio 4, and her poetry is internationally published.
 She has recently completed a novel set in nineteenth-century Tahiti.
 Her current collection of haiku is called Let All Tongues Flower (Firewater Press, 2013).

-Fiction: Fine-Tuning Your Writing
+Fiction: Fine-Tuning Your Writing - SEMINAR FULL

 This course is designed to help you hone your craft as a writer and see your project through to its completion.
 We shall start by examining your aims and motivation, troubleshooting any problems you are having in maintaining commitment and progress.
 We shall explore how to give your writing maximum resonance and power, analysing how you can use voice and point of view, give your characters extra depth and weave together story strands, themes and images.
 Finally, we shall look at sending your work out into the world, with advice on editing and pitching, together with a synopsis surgery.